Almost all alternating groups are invariably generated by two elements of prime order: Introduction

 \begin{corollary} There exists a constant $c>0$ such that, for all $n\leq X$ apart from $\ll X\exp(-c(\log X)^{1/2}(\log \log X)^{1/2})$ exceptions, there exist two primes $p_1,p_2$ (depending on $n$) such that for each $1\leq i\leq n-1$ at least one of $p_1,p_2$ divides $\binom{n}{i}$. \end{corollary}

 This improves on \cite[Theorem 1.5]{shareshian}, where it was shown that the set of exceptional $n\leq X$ has size $\leq (10^{-28}+o(1))X$.
-As with Theorem \ref{thm_main}, conjecturally there should be no exceptional $n$.
+One would expect that there are no exceptional $n$.
 Let us also mention that assuming very strong information on primes in short intervals, namely Cram\'er's conjecture, one can show that there are $O(X^{1/2+o(1)})$ exceptional $n\leq X$ both for Corollary \ref{cor_binomial} and Theorem \ref{thm_main} (see \cite[Subsection 4.3]{guralnick}).